-The Mazeway Project is moving forward confidently with these goals in mind:
+As such, the Mazeway Project is moving forward with these goals in mind:

-2. Sponsor workshops and forums that encourage educational institutions to add the courses to their curricula.
+- Sponsor workshops and forums that encourage educational institutions to add the processes to their curricula.

-3. Offer Mazeway Project workshops and forums for adults in community-based settings, including community centers and adult education programs.
+- Offer Mazeway Project workshops and forums for adults in community-based settings, including community centers and adult education programs.
 Consider offering the three courses online to participants at a very low cost, if not free.

 Fortunately, we are now in a position to address the phenomenon of conceptual imprisonment, the basic cause of humankind’s systemic condition, because (a) conceptual imprisonment has been clearly defined, and (b) we know what can be done about it.

-S U G G E S T E D N E X T : Mazeway Network
+S U G G E S T E D N E X T : Book Reviews